Property118 very rarely recommend “Mixed Partnerships”, i.e. an LLP with a Corporate Member for the following additional reasons:-

-Hopefully, this tutorial will help to alert the industry and deter those who may have otherwise been enticed by the Charlatans who are profiteering from this poor advice.
+Hopefully, this tutorial will help to alert the industry and deter those who may have otherwise been enticed by those profiteering by promoting high risk schemes.
 Please share this article via Facebook, email, word of mouth, other social media networks and in any other way you can think of.

 Landlord Tax Planning Consultancy is the core business activity of Property118 Limited (in association with Cotswold Barristers).

 There will never be an optimal ‘one-size-fits-all’ business structure for tax purposes

 You may also be interested in THIS RELATED ARTICLE